Blockchains-Princeton/COS-ECE470-fa2022/Project4/README.md

 2. Add `Arc<Mutex<Blockchain>>` to the definition of miner **Context** and **Worker** struct.
 3. Add `blockchain: &Arc<Mutex<Blockchain>>` to the argument of *new()* functions.
 Inside *new()* functions, use `Arc::clone(blockchain)` to get a clone and pass it to the structs.

-At last, you need to go to *src/main.rs*, and change the code related to *new()* functions.
-You need to first create a new **Blockchain**, then turn it into `Arc<Mutex<Blockchain>>`, then pass it into *new()* functions.
+Finally, you need to go to *src/main.rs*, and change the code related to *new()* functions.
+You need to first create a new **Blockchain** (already implemented), turn it into `Arc<Mutex<Blockchain>>`, and pass this into *new()* functions.

 ### Main mining loop

-The main mining loop is the loop that tries random nonces to solve the proof-of-work puzzle.
-We have provided the loop with some code.
-The actual mining may start from "TODO for student: actual mining" comment.
+The main mining loop tries random nonces to solve the proof-of-work puzzle.
+We have provided the loop with some starter code.
+The actual mining logic may start from the "TODO for student: actual mining" comment.

 To build a block, you need to gather a block's fields.
 In a block header, the fields are gathered as follows,
 1. parent - use *blockchain.tip()*.
-You can have a variable to store it and only call *blockchain.tip()* when *ControlSignal::Update* is received.
+You can have a variable to store it and update it whenever you mine a new block.
+You could also update the tip when *ControlSignal::Update* is received (we have not implemented this control signal).
-2. timestamp - use `std::time`, you can refer [this document](https://doc.rust-lang.org/std/time/constant.UNIX_EPOCH.html).
+2. timestamp - use `std::time`, you can refer to [this document](https://doc.rust-lang.org/std/time/constant.UNIX_EPOCH.html).
 We suggest using millisecond as the unit rather than second, since second may be too coarse when we measure block delay in the future.
 3. difficulty - it should be computed from parent and ancestor blocks with some adaptive rule.
 In this project, we use the simple rule: a static/constant difficulty: The difficulty of this block should be the same as that of the parent block.
+(Hence the difficulty will be set in the genesis block)
 4. Merkle root - compute it by creating a Merkle tree from the content, i.e., signed transactions.
 5. nonce - generate a random nonce (use *rand* crate) in every iteration, or increment nonce (say, increment by 1) in every iteration.
 PS do you think there is any difference in the probability of solving the puzzle?

 As for the block content, you can put arbitrary content since we don't have a memory pool yet in this step.
 You can place an empty vector or some random transactions.

-After you have all these fields and build a block, just check whether the proof-of-work hash puzzle is satisfied by
+After you have used these fields to build a block, just check whether the proof-of-work hash puzzle is satisfied by
 ```
 block.hash() <= difficulty
 ```

 If it is satisfied, the block is successfully generated.
 Congratulations!
 Just send the block to the channel *finished_block_chan*.
 And keep on mining for another block.
-Do not forget to update the parent of the block being mined!
+Do not forget to update the parent of the block being mined to the tip of the blockchain!

 ### Miner worker
 To avoid writing an enormous struct and to make auto-grading feasible, we split the miner into two smaller modules, **Context** and **Worker**, and the latter has the following functionality.